 The Philippines' most important export products are electronic integrated circuits, storage units and other electronic parts.
 Bananas and crude coconut oil are the most important agricultural export products.

-A share of 29% of the Philippines' trade is accounted for by regional trading partners, China, and Japan.
-The US, followed by China and Japan are the most important export destinations for products from the Philippines.
+A share of 31% (in 2023) of the Philippines' trade is accounted for by regional trading partners China and Japan.
+The US, followed by China and Japan, are the most important export destinations for products from the Philippines.

-Services account for 61% of the GDP, followed by the industrial sector (29%).
-Agriculture contributes at 10% to the GDP while the sector employs a quarter of the Philippines' population.
+Services account for 62% of the GDP (2023), followed by the industrial sector (28%).
+Agriculture contributes at 9% to the GDP but employs a quarter of the Philippines' population.
 The industrial sector focusses on the assembly of semiconductors and electronics, food processing, construction, textile, and garments, as well as basic metallic industries.

-The Philippines is the world's second largest coconut producer with a production volume of about 14 million metric tonnes per year.
+The Philippines is the world's second largest coconut producer with a production volume of about 14.9 million metric tonnes in 2023.

 The Philippines have the highest degree of economic diversification among all GSP+ countries.
 The country's percentage stood at 79.9% in 2019 and, thus, approaches the threshold of 75%.
 Nonetheless, the Philippines can still be considered a vulnerable economy and the vulnerability score of 3.1% (2019) is still noticeably below the threshold of 7.4%.